The following information is specific to the Long Beach City Auditor’s Office.

 How is a City department selected for an audit?

 The City Auditor’s Office is continually looking for ways to improve City operations and monitor high-risk areas.
-Audits are selected according to a number of factors such as length of time since previous audit, potential for cost savings, and susceptibility to fraud, waste, and/or abuse.
+Audits are selected according to a number of factors such as length of time since previous audit, potential for cost savings, and susceptibility to fraud, waste and abuse.
 Recognizing that we are a resource to them, City Council Members, the City Manager, or department heads occasionally request audits.

 How often are departments audited?